 We ask in faith to have God’s will done in our lives and trust He will answer our prayer (1 John 5:14-15).
 We act in faith trusting God to fulfill our act of faith with His power (2 Thessalonians 1:11).
 The righteous shall live by faith (Romans 1:17).

-May you be obligated, eager and unashamed to share the gospel with your family and sphere of influence.
+May you be obligated, eager, and unashamed to share the gospel with your family and circle of influence.